blaugold/daco/packages/daco/README.md

 /// Greets the user.
 ///
 /// ```dart main no_format
-/// // This is strange formatting.
+/// // Keep this strange formatting.
 /// greet(
 ///   name:
 ///      'Alice'